AlexRoy145/onboarding_docs/LOGISTICS.md

 ## Slack

 Slack is how we communicate with each other.
 It makes work life simpler, more pleasant and more productive.
 We will set you up with our team on Slack.
-We also encourage you to download the desktop and app version of Slack to stay connected.
+We also encourage you to download the desktop and mobile app version of Slack to stay connected.

 ## Email WorkForce Service with Paystub Information